valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 ## Credits

-You may not want to know this: HTTP connections, MediaWiki APIs (including login and tokens etc.), and other stuff, is handled by the [boz-mw](https://github.com/valerio-bozzolan/boz-mw) framework.
+You may not want to know this: HTTP connections, MediaWiki APIs (including login and tokens etc.), and other stuff, are handled by the [boz-mw](https://github.com/valerio-bozzolan/boz-mw) framework.

 ## License